-Figure 2-83: An overview of switchyard
+Figure 2-74: Erection of gantry towers at switchyard

 2.5 TRANSMISSION LINE WORKS

 A contract was signed with Cosmic Electrical Engineering Associates Private Limited on June 07, 2020, for the comprehensive completion of a 9 km long, 220 kV D/C transmission line.
 This transmission line consists of 24 towers and originates from the switchyard of the Middle Tamor Hydropower Project, aiming to establish a connection with the interconnecting bay of the Dhunge-Sanghu sub-station in Taplejung, a project being constructed by NEA.